What to Expect

 Connect with someone via phone

-• You will be able to speak to a Pathstone clinician immediately
+• You will be able to speak to a Pathstone therapist immediately.

-• Once that initial conversation is completed, your file will be reviewed and a plan of action will be determined to met your unique meets
+• Once the necessary information is gathered, a plan of action will be determined to meet your unique needs

 Completing the Initial Assessment Online

-• Once your submission has been received, one of Pathstone’s clinician will follow up via phone call to review the information, ensure it is accurate, and potentially ask any clarifying information
+• Once your submission has been received, one of Pathstone’s therapists will follow up via phone call to review the information, ensure it is accurate, and potentially ask any clarifying information.

-If you are placed in Solution Focused Brief Services or Family Intervention, here’s what to expect:
+If you are placed in Individual Counselling and Therapy, here’s what to expect:

 Goals and Principles